COVID-19 (Coronavirus) Information

 - The Iowa Department of Public Health provides up-to-date information regarding this virus on its website, as well as guidance for businesses, schools, healthcare, long-term care, general public and travelers.

-- The Center for Disease Control has a dedicated summary of the virus, including symptoms, risk assessment and preventative measures.
+- The Centers for Disease Control has a dedicated summary of the virus, including symptoms, risk assessment and preventative measures.